das2000sidd/challenge/README.md

 Here it is assumed query_file.vcf is a multi-sample VCF with at least two samples.

-3. You are the curator of a genotype dataset with a very strict privacy policy in place.
-In particular, it should be impossible to tell, given access to a person's genetic data, whether they were part of your study by looking at a dataset you provided.
-A collaborator is asking you for some data to run tests on their code.
-What information can you safely contribute from your study?
 4. How do you convert a gzipped VCF to the `bimbam` format? (you may choose to script a solution yourself, or not)

 A gzipped VCF can be converted to a bimbam file using the following code.
 This was run using Plink 1.9.
 A sample format would be as shown below: